Essentials of Hydraulics for Civil and Environmental Professionals

 Yiying Xiong

 Yiying Xiong, MBA, P.E., PMP, Fellow ASCE, is Associate Director at Great Lakes Bioenergy Research Center at University of Wisconsin-Madison.
 With more than 22 years of experience in renewable energy and water resources sectors, she has led over 100 projects in 20 countries on 6 continents covering areas of dam safety, hydropower, pumped storage, fish passage, climate change, river forecasting, watershed management, food-energy-water nexus, bridge hydraulics, stormwater management, and bioenergy.
-Yiying holds a Master of Science in civil and environmental engineering from Marquette University and a Bachelor of Engineering in hydraulic and hydropower engineering from Tsinghua University (China).
-She is also an M.B.A. candidate at the University of Illinois at Urbana-Champaign.
+Yiying holds a Master of Science in civil and environmental engineering from Marquette University, an M.B.A. from University of Illinois at Urbana-Champaign, and a Bachelor of Engineering in hydraulic and hydropower engineering from Tsinghua University (China).

 Program Director